History of Christian thought on abortion

 While Gregory of Nyssa and Maximus the Confessor held that human life already began at conception, Augustine of Hippo affirmed Aristotle's concepts of ensoulment occurring some time after conception, after which point abortion was to be considered homicide, while still maintaining the condemnation of abortion at any time from conception onward.
+For most of Western European history, the consensus of Christian thinkers was ensoulment occurred around 40 days after conception.

 Thomas Aquinas reiterated Aristotle's views of successive souls: vegetative, animal, and rational.
 This would be the Catholic Church's position until 1869, when the limitation of automatic excommunication to abortion of a formed fetus was removed, a change that has been interpreted as an implicit declaration that conception was the moment of ensoulment.
 Most early penitentials imposed equal penances for abortion whether early-term or late-term, but later penitentials in the Middle Ages normally distinguished between the two, imposing heavier penances for late-term abortions and a less severe penance was imposed for the sin of abortion "before [the foetus] has life".

 Contemporary Christian denominations have nuanced positions, thoughts and teachings about abortion, especially in extenuating circumstances.
 The Catholic Church, the Eastern Orthodox Church, Oriental Orthodoxy, and most evangelical Protestants oppose deliberate abortion as immoral, while allowing what is sometimes called indirect abortion, namely, an action that does not seek the death of the fetus as an end or a means but that is followed by the death as a side effect.
 Some mainline Protestant denominations such as the Episcopal Church, United Church of Christ, and the Evangelical Lutheran Church of America, among others, are more permissive of abortion.
 The Waldensian Evangelical Church has also favored the legal right to an abortion.
 More generally, some Christian denominations can be considered opposed to abortion while others may be considered in favor of abortion rights.